reneklacan/webtractor/README.md

 ## License

-This library is distributed under the Bearware license.
+This library is distributed under the Beerware license.